 A straddle injury happens when your child hurts the area between the legs.
 This can happen after a fall onto an object such as a bicycle bar or the top of a fence.
 A straddle injury can swell and may bleed.
 It can be painful, but it's usually not serious.
 The pain should go away in 3 to 4 days.

-In boys, the injury may be a bruise or a cut on the penis or on the sac that hangs below the penis (scrotum).
-Girls can get small cuts or bruises on the folds of skin or lips (labia) of the genitals.
+The injury may be a bruise or a cut on the penis or on the sac that hangs below the penis (scrotum).
+Or there may be small cuts or bruises on the folds of skin or lips (labia) of the vulva.